This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Blooming can occur around bright objects on dark backgrounds

-LG's flagship OLED technology, exemplified by the C3 series, uses self-emissive pixels that can turn completely off to achieve perfect black levels and infinite contrast ratios.
-This results in stunning picture quality for movies and HDR content, particularly in darker viewing environments.
-The OLED panel provides exceptional uniformity across the screen and maintains color accuracy at virtually any viewing angle, making it ideal for larger rooms where viewers sit off-center.
-LG's webOS smart platform is intuitive and feature-rich, offering extensive app support and the unique Magic Remote with point-and-click functionality.
+LG's flagship OLED technology, like you'll find in the C3 series, uses self-emissive pixels that can turn completely off.
+This delivers perfect black levels and infinite contrast ratios—something that still impresses me every time I watch a dark movie scene.
+The picture quality for HDR content in darker viewing environments is genuinely stunning.
+What I particularly appreciate is the exceptional uniformity across the screen and how the colors stay accurate at virtually any viewing angle.
+This makes OLEDs ideal for larger rooms where people sit off-center.
+LG's webOS smart platform is feature-rich with extensive app support, plus that Magic Remote with point-and-click functionality actually works well.

-Samsung's QLED approach, represented by the QN90C series, combines Mini-LED backlighting with Quantum Dot color technology to deliver exceptional brightness levels that can exceed 2,000 nits.
-This makes Samsung TVs particularly well-suited for bright living rooms with lots of natural light, where the extra brightness ensures vivid, punchy images even during daytime viewing.
-The Quantum Dot layer produces a wider color gamut with impressive saturation and volume, though it cannot match OLED's perfect blacks due to the inherent limitations of LCD technology with backlighting.
+Samsung's QLED approach, represented by the QN90C series, combines Mini-LED backlighting with Quantum Dot color technology.
+The brightness levels can exceed 2,000 nits, which is frankly incredible.
+I always recommend Samsung TVs for bright living rooms with lots of natural light—the extra brightness ensures vivid, punchy images even during daytime viewing when most OLEDs struggle.
+The Quantum Dot layer produces a wider color gamut with impressive saturation and volume.
+The catch?
+It cannot match OLED's perfect blacks due to LCD technology with backlighting.

-For gaming enthusiasts, both manufacturers excel with four HDMI 2.1 ports supporting 4K at 120Hz, variable refresh rate (VRR), and auto low latency mode (ALLM).
+For gaming, both manufacturers excel.
+You get four HDMI 2.1 ports supporting 4K at 120Hz, variable refresh rate (VRR), and auto low latency mode (ALLM).
 LG edges ahead slightly with marginally lower input lag (5.2ms vs 5.8ms), but both provide essentially imperceptible response times for competitive gaming.

-The price consideration often favors Samsung, with QLED models typically priced 15-20% lower than comparable LG OLEDs at similar screen sizes.
-However, LG's OLED technology represents a premium viewing experience that many videophiles find worth the investment.
-Samsung's lack of burn-in risk provides peace of mind for users who watch news channels, sports with static scoreboards, or use their TV for gaming with persistent HUD elements.
+Price often favors Samsung—QLED models typically cost 15-20% lower than comparable LG OLEDs at similar screen sizes.
+LG's OLED technology represents a premium viewing experience that many videophiles find worth the investment.
+Samsung's lack of burn-in risk provides peace of mind for users who watch news channels, sports with static scoreboards, or game with persistent HUD elements.

-Ultimately, the LG vs Samsung TV decision hinges on your viewing environment and priorities: choose LG OLED for the ultimate picture quality in controlled lighting, or Samsung QLED for brightness, value, and worry-free daily use.
+Your viewing environment determines everything here.
+Choose LG OLED for the best picture quality in controlled lighting.
+Go Samsung QLED for brightness, value, and worry-free daily use.

 Frequently Asked Questions

-Samsung QLED TVs typically have longer lifespans without degradation concerns, as LED backlights can last 100,000+ hours.
-LG OLEDs have improved significantly with expected lifespans of 50,000-100,000 hours, though organic pixels can experience gradual brightness decline and potential burn-in with static content over many years.
+Samsung QLED TVs generally last longer without degradation concerns.
+LED backlights can run for 100,000+ hours.
+LG OLEDs have gotten much better with expected lifespans of 50,000-100,000 hours, but organic pixels can experience gradual brightness decline and potential burn-in with static content over many years.
+For most people, both will outlast your desire to upgrade.

-Samsung QLED TVs are significantly better for bright rooms, with peak brightness reaching 1,800-2,000 nits compared to LG OLED's 800-900 nits.
-The extra brightness helps Samsung maintain vivid colors and contrast even with sunlight or strong ambient lighting.
+Samsung QLED wins this easily.
+Peak brightness reaches 1,800-2,000 nits compared to LG OLED's 800-900 nits.
+That extra brightness helps Samsung maintain vivid colors and contrast even with sunlight streaming through your windows.
+If your TV faces windows, go Samsung.

-Burn-in is possible with LG OLED TVs when static images (like news tickers or game HUDs) are displayed for thousands of hours, but it's less common than feared.
-LG includes pixel-shifting technology, screen savers, and logo dimming features to mitigate risk.
-For varied content viewing, burn-in is rarely an issue.
+Yes, burn-in is possible with LG OLED TVs when static images like news tickers or game HUDs display for thousands of hours, but it's less common than internet forums would have you believe.
+LG includes pixel-shifting technology, screen savers, and logo dimming features to reduce risk.
+If you watch varied content, burn-in is rarely an issue.
+I wouldn't worry about it for normal use.

-Both offer excellent smart platforms—LG's webOS is praised for its clean interface and Magic Remote, while Samsung's Tizen excels at SmartThings integration for smart home control.
-Both support major streaming apps, voice assistants, and receive regular updates.
-The choice comes down to personal interface preference.
+Both are excellent, just different.
+LG's webOS has a clean interface and that Magic Remote people either love or ignore.
+Samsung's Tizen excels at SmartThings integration for smart home control.
+Both support major streaming apps, voice assistants, and get regular updates.
+Try both in a store—the interface you find easier to navigate is the right choice.

-LG OLED TVs justify their premium pricing for viewers who prioritize perfect blacks, infinite contrast, and wide viewing angles, especially in darker rooms.
-If you watch primarily in bright environments or want to avoid burn-in concerns, Samsung QLED offers better value with impressive picture quality at lower prices.
+LG OLED TVs justify their premium pricing if you prioritize perfect blacks, infinite contrast, and wide viewing angles, especially in darker rooms.
+But if you watch mostly in bright environments or want to avoid burn-in concerns, Samsung QLED offers better value with impressive picture quality at lower prices.
+The price difference is real—15-20% more for comparable OLED models.